 Mayer Brown’s White Collar Defense & Compliance practice handles the full range of criminal defense issues with a diverse team of former federal prosecutors and other government enforcement lawyers.
 Mayer Brown’s White Collar Defense & Compliance practice represents corporations, boards of directors, board committees, executives and public officials in criminal, civil and regulatory enforcement proceedings around the world.
 Collectively, lawyers in this group have tried hundreds of state and federal criminal jury trials.

 Our extensive white-collar practice includes numerous former federal prosecutors from US Attorney’s offices around the country, including many who held high-ranking supervisory positions.
-Other former high-ranking public officials include the former Attorney General of Illinois; a former US Attorney for the Central District of California; a former Acting Deputy Assistant Attorney General and Chief of DOJ’s Fraud Section; attorneys from several federal regulatory agencies, including the SEC’s Division of Enforcement; and the former Chief Counsel of the US Senate Judiciary Committee and Chief of the Watergate Task Force.
+Other former high-ranking public officials include the former Attorney General of Illinois; a former Acting Deputy Assistant Attorney General and Chief of DOJ’s Fraud Section; a former Chief of the Criminal Division for the US Attorney’s Office for the Southern District of New York; attorneys from several federal regulatory agencies, including the SEC’s Division of Enforcement; and the former Chief Counsel of the US Senate Judiciary Committee and Chief of the Watergate Task Force.
 Our deep bench has extensive experience with modern law enforcement tools, including wiretaps, MLAT requests seeking evidence from foreign countries and criminal forfeiture.

 In addition to our white-collar experience, our lawyers draw upon the world-class resources of the firm in other core practice areas, including our renowned appellate group, corporate and securities, finance, accounting and tax.
 Clients also benefit from the firm’s commanding presence in the world’s major markets across the Americas, Asia, Europe and the Middle East, and the firm’s depth of experience counseling clients facing cross-border investigations and enforcement proceedings.